Erich Knauf: Arrest and execution for making criminal jokes

+After the war, Bruno Schultz died of typhus in Soviet custody.

 Legacy

 Kästner wrote an essay about the bill received by Knauf's widow.
 There is a commemorative plaque for Knauf and Ohser at Am Feldberg 3 in Kaulsdorf, where Knauf and Ohser were living at the time they were denounced.
 The plaque was installed in 1999.

 There are streets named for Knauf in Brandenburg an der Havel, Plauen and Zwickau.

 In 1998, Wolfgang Eckert published a biography of Erich Knauf, written from his 1985 interviews with Knauf's widow.
 In 1987, she bequeathed all of Knauf's papers and all rights to his works to Eckert.